 Lt.
 Cory Tanner said in a news release Howell was a former tenant at a home on County Road 4277, which is near Navajo Dam.

-Jesse Zachary, the homeowner, evicted Howell and his family from the property in February and reported his guns, ammunition and a tool box were missing on February 24, according to court documents.
+Jesse Zachary, the homeowner, evicted Howell and his family from the property in February and reported his guns were missing on February 24, according to court documents.

-Zachary said 15 guns were stolen, including rifles, shotguns and pistols.
-The property was worth more than $20,000, according to court documents,
+Zachary said 15 guns were stolen, including rifles, shotguns and pistols, according to court documents.

 Investigators tracked down Howell and Johnson and both confessed to the crime, Tanner said.